Esther Smith Opens Up on Failed Marriage and 2008 Brouhaha: "My Vision Was Dimmed"

 Appearing on The Delay Show with Deloris Frimpong Manso, the singer said her own experience served as a painful lesson.

 "Don't let anybody put pressure on you to marry.
-As a senior sister, that's my advice to you," she advised
+As a senior sister, that's my advice to you."

-She explained that the marriage coincided with the peak of her music career, particularly following the success of her hit song Ma Won Nsan, and that things began to unravel shortly after.
+She explained that the marriage coincided with the peak of her music career, particularly following the success of her debut single Ma Won Nsan, and that things began to unravel shortly after.

 The marriage breakdown became a public affair in 2008 after Esther Smith travelled to Europe for a music engagement while allegedly pregnant.

-Her then-husband alleged she subsequently relocated to Germany, gave birth, and held the child's outdooring ceremony without his knowledge.
+Her then-husband alleged she had subsequently relocated to Germany, given birth, and held the child's outdooring ceremony without his knowledge.

-Reflecting on the experience, Esther Smith said she believed external expectations around age and marriage clouded her judgement.
+Reflecting on the experience, Esther Smith, who once likened her marriage to that of the late Nigerian singer, Osinachi, said she believed external expectations around age and marriage clouded her judgment.

 "My vision was dimmed because of marriage," she admitted.